whiletrue-community/website-articles/articles/01_python_dunder_methods_part_1/01_python_dunder_methods_part_1.md

 ### Representation

 It would be nice to add a string representation for our object.
-There are two ways how to do this using dunder methods in Pytohn.
+There are two ways how to do this using dunder methods in Python.

 1. `__repr__`: The “official” string representation of an object.
 This is how you would make an object of the class.
 The goal of `__repr__`is to be unambiguous.
 2. `__str__`: The “informal” or nicely printable string representation of an object.
 This is for the enduser.